 Most small businesses do not have the resources to attempt all these objectives at once.
 You will do better to focus on just one or two of them.

 The most appropriate strategy will only emerge as you review your marketing journey.
 This can be based on three questions: Where are we now?
 Where do we want to be?
 What strategy will get us there?

-3. What are the generic marketing methods I can use?
+3. What marketing methods I can use?